UNiXMIT/UNiXHuddle/README.md

 ## Features
 - Users can select their user and a date then enter their metrics for that day.
 - Data is pulled from the SQLite when a user changes the user or date in the form.
-- The Huddle host can navigate through the user list using the arrows in the form.
+- The Huddle host can navigate through the user list using the arrows in the form or using ctrl + the right or left keyboard keys.
 - If a users capacity is greater than 3 or their wellbeing is 30 minutes or less, those metrics will appear as red and bold so the Huddle host can easily spot them.
 - There are multiple API endpoints for adding/removing users, and collecting metrics.